IntersectMBO/plutus/doc/plutus/howtos/handling-blockchain-events.rst

    :start-after: BLOCK4
    :end-before: BLOCK5

-:hsobj:`Plutus.Contract.Request.awaitTxStatusChange` returns a :hsobj:`Plutus.Contract.Effects.TxStatus` value with the new state of the transaction.
+:hsobj:`Plutus.Contract.Request.awaitTxStatusChange` returns a :hsobj:`Plutus.ChainIndex.Types.TxStatus` value with the new state of the transaction.

 .. note::